derdoktor667/ESP32_FC/README.md

-# ESP32_FC
+# ESP32_FC - RMT Edition

- ...some experiments with the ESP32 generating DSHOT pulses for BLDC ESCs running BLHeli_S
+ ...some experiments with the ESP32 RMT generating DSHOT pulses for BLDC ESCs running BLHeli_S